 Here are some steps you can take to establish your retirement goals.

 Common Types of Retirement Goals

-In our experience, clients are often very different in how they picture their ideal retirement; however, here are some common investment goals we’ve observed:
+In our experience, clients often differ in how they picture their ideal retirement; however, here are some common investment goals we’ve observed:

-- Avoid running out of money: This is a common fear among investors.
+- Avoid running out of money: Depleting their retirement savings is a common fear among investors.
 You don’t want to find yourself having to turn to your children for cash or go back to work during retirement.

 - Maintain or improve your lifestyle: You have worked hard to enjoy your retirement years.
 You may want to maintain or even improve your lifestyle during retirement.
 This means you will need to maintain or grow your purchasing power over time.

 - Increase wealth: If you are fortunate enough to enjoy the lifestyle you want without running out of money, your goal may be to grow your wealth over the longer term to leave a financial legacy for your children, grandchildren or a favorite charity.